yatinappsmith/actions-cache/README.md

 ### martijnhols/actions-cache/check@main

-This action will check if an exact match is available in the cache.
+This action will check if an exact match is available in the cache without downloading it.

 #### Inputs